 This is the largest group of coworking spaces.
 The majority of hubs fall under this category.
 Conventional workspaces can be of any type, size, and location.
 Traditional or conventional coworking spaces have generic nature.
 They are popular and welcome freelancers, remote workers and startups with teams of up to 10 people that need desks or offices to rent on a flexible daily, weekly or monthly basis.

-Conventional coworkings may not be professionally designed.
+Conventional coworking spaces may not be professionally designed.
 They have a community manager and offer a variety of events.
 Conventional spaces embrace and encourage the original coworking spirit of community, collaboration, learning, and sustainability.

 Nomadic coworking spaces are getting more popular with the rise of workation and digital nomads culture.
-Rural coworkings and coworkings in the countryside give entrepreneurs the possibility to find inspiration and a perfect balance between business activities and leisure.
+Rural coworking spaces and coworking spaces in the countryside give entrepreneurs the possibility to find inspiration and a perfect balance between business activities and leisure.

 Nomadic spaces usually combine multiple services.
 For instance, they may offer tours and coliving.
 Some nomadic spaces attract freelancers with exotic destinations and opportunities to get acquainted with the local culture and the business community.